Drowsy Driving Accident Lawyers

-Unfortunately, according to the CDC, more than a third of all adults are not getting the recommended sleep they need to function properly.
-Busy and harried lifestyles combined with various forms of easy entertainment keep many adults up surfing the Internet or binge-watching the latest Netflix series instead of catching up on their sleep.
-When adults don’t get the recommended hours of sleep, the effects can be cumulative.
+According to the CDC, more than a third of all adults do not get the recommended sleep they need to function properly.
+The results can be catastrophic when adults don’t get the recommended hours of sleep.

 When a driver is fatigued, they may not react appropriately on the road.
 Drowsy drivers often exhibit a slow reaction time behind the wheel.
 They may speed without realizing it, behave erratically, or make no effort to brake or avoid an accident.
 These drivers often appear to “zone out” while driving and fail to recognize changes in traffic patterns, stop signs, or pedestrians or bicyclists on the road.
 Some even fall asleep behind the wheel, which can cause their vehicle to drift into oncoming traffic or off of the road completely.

 Even one night of sleep loss or poor sleep can put you at risk for drowsy driving.
 However, some people have a higher risk of drowsy driving due to their lifestyle or medical conditions.
 Risk factors for drowsy driving include: